 Human Rights

-As participant in the United Nations Global Compact, we are committed to support human rights, respect the rights of employees and their representatives, and protecting the environment.
+As participant in the United Nations Global Compact, we are committed to respect human rights, support the rights of employees and their representatives, and protecting the environment.

 Accordingly, we are committed to preventing human rights violations from occurring with regard to our own employees and our business partners - in particular our direct suppliers.

 We reaffirm our commitment in our Declaration of Principles on Social Responsibility and Human Rights.
-This forms the basis for how we live up to our social responsibility and complements our obligation to respect human rights from our Daimler Truck Code of Conduct.
+It forms the basis for how we realize our social responsibility and describes our approach to respect and support human rights at Daimler Truck.
+The Declaration of Principles complements our commitment to respect human rights from our Daimler Truck Code of Conduct.

 Our ambition